This Page Will Be Updated Frequently (last updated 8/10/20)

 Montgomery County’s school board approved a plan to bring students to schools four days a week when they reopen on September 8.
 The schedules were devised to reduce population within schools to mitigate the spread of COVID-19.
 All schools will be closed Wednesdays for deep cleaning, teacher workdays, and other activities, and students will be split between morning and afternoon sessions.
 Their goal is for siblings in the same family to attend school at the same times, but that may require middle and high school students to take some online classes.
 School schedules and answers to FAQs are available at http://www.mcps.org/reopening_2020.
 Other Covid updates can be found at http://www.mcps.org/reopening_2020/covid19.

 The approved MCPS Reopening Plan for 2020-2021 is now available: Reopening Plan (Google Doc) or Reopening Plan (.pdf).
-The 2020-2021 School Calendar will be finalized after the August 4 School Board meeting.
 The first day of school is set for Tuesday, September 8, 2020.
 You can expect additional information and communication about how the reopening plan will be implemented in our schools.

 Please let us know which education model you would like your student enrolled in by Monday, August 17.
 If you completed the Google Form that was sent out in June, your student is good to go.
 If you want to modify that selection, you can contact the school directly on Monday.

 Notification by August 17 will help us ensure that your child is in the correct place (in person, remote, virtual school) on the first day of school.
 This helps with class lists, lunch counts, and special services that students receive.
 We are working to make all of our learning options as robust as possible.
 Having accurate counts of where students will be will help that process.
-If you need to make a change after August 17, your school will notify you when that change will be finalized.
+The option to change education models remains in place, even after August 17.

 If you plan for your child to not be at school on their first day of school, you should notify your school that your child will be remote.
 Students who are remote may return earlier than when schools fully re-open.
 Students who are remote and wish to move to in person after the first day of school will have to follow their school’s re-entry plan.
 Class schedules and transportation will need to be evaluated before the child can return to school in person.
 MCPS is working with schools to craft the re-entry plan and timeline.